This post has been updated (in particular, the pop culture references) since its original publish date.

 And dang.
 That’s some good, clean, long-lasting energy.

 It’s also something I’d never in a million years have thought I’d have on the menu.
-But then I became a weird “real foodist,” curious about finding and trying all the weirdest, most nutrient-rich foods on the planet just to see what I’d been missing in my decades of Standard American Dieting.
+But then I became a weird “real foodie;” curious about finding and trying all the weirdest, most nutrient-rich foods on the planet – just to see what I’d been missing in my decades of Standard American Dieting.

-Bone marrow, organ meats, even crickets – you name it, I’m weirdly excited about trying it.
+Bone marrow, raw milk, organ meats – you name it, I’m weirdly excited about trying it.
 Why not?

 I’m talking about foods like raw milk, eggs, seafood….and especially, liver.

 These foods are not weird.
 In fact, no food is weird.
 Food is just food.
 There’s food we’re familiar with, and there’s food we’re not familiar with.
 It’s social conditioning, really.

 Yes, there are concerns that go beyond social conditioning, and they crop up whenever I talk about one of these “weird foods.”
 Generally, these concerns are myths or, at the very least, totally overblown.
-Specifically, when it comes to liver, I hear:
+Specifically, when it comes to the liver, I hear:

 - Doesn’t the liver store toxins, so when we eat it, we’re eating toxins?
 (No. nonononono.
 Read this.)

-- Doesn’t liver contain toxic levels of vitamin A?
+- Doesn’t the liver contain toxic levels of vitamin A?
 (This one’s too long for a blog post – I recorded a podcast and wrote a huge section in my book dispelling this myth.)

-The liver is a super nutrient dense food and is rich in fat-soluble vitamins, amino acids, minerals, and all the B vitamins, including folate.
+The liver is a super nutrient dense food and is rich in fat-soluble vitamin A, amino acids, minerals, and all the B vitamins, including folate.
 It’s one of the most nutritious foods on the planet, ounce-for-ounce.

-The truth is, many of us are just afraid of liver.
+The truth is, many of us are just afraid of the liver.
 It came off the menu just a few decades ago in a time of foods-a-plenty, where you could suddenly buy individual pre-packaged cuts of overly-large factory-farmed chicken boobs at the grocery store, and we’re scared of anything different.
 We’re especially scared of the raw stuff.